-Incorrect use of the 12 Volt DC Power Point can cause damage not covered by your warranty, and can result in fire or serious injury.
+Do not plug optional electrical accessories into the cigar lighter socket.
+Incorrect use of the cigar lighter can cause damage not covered by the vehicle warranty, and can result in fire or serious injury.

 Note: If used when the vehicle is not running, the battery will run out of charge.
-There may be insufficient power to restart vour vehicle.
+There may be insufficient power to restart your vehicle.